lucianovidiufilote/hack-day-laravel-events/README.md

 > **Restrict multiple jobs** running for the same flow ( with a configurable **unique key** )

+> Trigger a flow either from an API call, either from scheduled job

+#### Naming:
+- Job ->
+- Event -> Something that has happened
+- (Event) Listener -> An action that runs then an event happens

 ### Prerequisites:
 - Laravel 9